 It takes time to develop a reliable creative process.
 When you’re just starting out, you’ll most likely try different approaches to songwriting, recording, mixing, and everything in between.
 Gradually, you might start to notice a pattern in how you go about these processes.
 For instance, perhaps you like writing down chord progressions with lyrics before anything else.
 Or, maybe you start by capturing a rough demo of a song idea or melody in your phone recorder or DAW.
 Do you tend to work from one clear step to the next?
 Or do you hit the ground running and tinker as you go?

-The more you know about your own creative idiosyncracies, the better you’ll get at producing a song from start to finish.
+The more you know about your own creative idiosyncrasies, the better you’ll get at producing a song from start to finish.
 If mixing while recording works for you, don’t force yourself to bracket each process.
 Conversely, if you need to individuate these processes, don’t get ahead of yourself by combining them.
 Start by comparing your mixes to other artists so that you can identify the pros and cons of your mixing process.

 Creative Recording Techniques as a Form of Mixing

 The term “mixing” itself is harder to parse now than it used to be, leaving many asking “what is mixing“.
 Early recording techniques and limitations made it so mixing essentially had to come after the recording process.
 Modern DAWs, effects processors, and recording methods, however, have muddied the waters.
 We may still refer to “mixing” as something separate from recording, but in reality, most producers are mixing while recording to some degree.
-If we include effects processing as a part of mixing (which it is), then employing creative recording techniques and/or recording with plugins active combine the worlds of recording and mixing in fun, unique ways.
+If we include effects processing as a part of mixing (which it is), then employing creative recording techniques and/or recording with plugins active combines the worlds of recording and mixing in fun, unique ways.

 Mixing While Recording: A Matter of Degrees

 There’s nothing inherently wrong with mixing while recording your tracks.
 But if you’re new to music production, take it slow at first.
-If you tackle too many mixing tasks early on, or get sucked into fine-tuning a single element before recording others, you may lose the plot.
+If you tackle too many mixing tasks early on or get sucked into fine-tuning a single element before recording others, you may lose the plot.
 In other words, there are degrees to the level and amount of mixing you do during the recording process.
 If you fail to focus enough on the recording, there will be elements which the mix will be unable to correct.
 Don’t fool yourself thinking you can fix it in the mix, it’s a common mixing myth.
 The more experience you have, the more comfortable you’ll be in determining what moves to make, and when.

 Let’s say you’re recording a simple song with just four tracks: guitar, bass, drums, and vocals.
 You record the guitar first and don’t touch it.
 Then, you record the drums.
 You realize something about the drums sounds off, especially in context with the guitar.
 So, you start shifting levels, EQing, adding compression, etc. Then, hours later, you remember you still need to record the bass and vocals.
 This may or may not be an issue.